kait-al/Microbiome_SOPs/README.md

 # Microbiome_SOPs
-Wet lab and bioinformatic workflows for microbial sequencing data
+A work in progress: wet lab and bioinformatic workflows for microbial sequencing data